devcjohn/cj.cafe/public/blog/migrating-to-aws-ecs.md

 ## Cloudwatch

 Cloudwatch is a service that monitors AWS resources.
-Here I am creating a log group so there is somewhere for the ECS service to send its logs.
-If you revisit ecs.tf, you will see this log group referenced.
+Here I am creating a log group for the ECS service to send its output.
+If you revisit **ecs.tf**, you will see this log group referenced.
 Cloudwatch logging is technically optional, but having visibility into the app's output is helpful for debugging.

 ```hcl:cloudwatch.tf